0H3rY0/WorkHelper/README.md

 ⚠️ PS: Some parts of the application may be unclear, as it was developed with a very specific use case in mind — intended to be operated by a single administrative user, or at most two

+## 🛠️ More About Project
+The project is divided into two parts: the administrator panel and the user interface.
+This structure was implemented in accordance with the project requirements provided by company.

+To properly test the system, both interfaces should be open, and actions should be performed on both sides.

+**Test account for user login:**

+Email: `test@gmail.com`

+Password: `test`

 ## ⌨️ Technologies
 - **React**
 - **Node.js**